-All accidents and potentially dangerous incidents must be reported to the LSTM Safety Co-ordinator Jeremy Gould, ext.
-2512, and an Accident Report or Near-Miss Form must be completed.
+All accidents and potentially dangerous incidents (near misses) must be reported to the LSTM Safety Office using the on-line Accident Report or Near-Miss Form.
 This includes any accident occurring in LSTM-owned areas and elsewhere when involved in activities which are part of your course / study (e.g. field trips).